Jesse Willms

-Jesse Willms (born April 1987) is a Canadian entrepreneur and businessman who has founded several companies, including eDirect Software, Car History Group, and Just Think Media.
+Jesse Willms is a Canadian entrepreneur and businessman who has founded several companies, including eDirect Software, Car History Group, and Just Think Media.

-Since 2006, Willms has been involved in several controversies related to his online businesses using negative option billing, a practice in which customers are charged for products or services unless they actively opt out.
-This practice has resulted in multiple lawsuits against Willms.
+Since 2006, Willms has been involved in several controversies related to his online businesses using negative option billing, a practice in which customers are charged for products or services unless they actively opt out.This practice of negative option billing has resulted in multiple lawsuits against Willms.

 Personal life

-Willms was born in 1987 in rural Alberta.
+Willms was born in rural Alberta.
 His mother, Linda, worked as a revenue property manager, and his father, Dave, owned a welding-equipment company.
-According to his mother, Willms showed an early interest in business and trade, using his paper route earnings to purchase business books and learn about successful businessmen.
+According to his mother, Willms showed an early interest in business and trade, using his paper route earnings to buy business books and learn about successful entrepreneurs.

 In the early 1990s, Willms' family moved to Sherwood Park, an Edmonton suburb.
 Although he performed well in school, Willms was described as a solitary child who spent a lot of time in his backyard.

 Willms' first foray into digital marketing came when he began selling books he had read online.
 This experience laid the foundation for his future ventures in online business.

 Willms has been the subject of controversy due to his use of negative option billing and other business practices.